amoradinejad/limHaloPT/README.md

 Moradinezhad, Nikakhtar, Keating, Castorina: [arXiv:2111.03717](https://arxiv.org/abs/2111.03717).
 Furthermore, since limHaloPT relies on CLASS Boltzman code, you should also cite at least this paper [arxiv:1104.2933](https://arxiv.org/abs/1104.2933) as required byy CLASS developers.<br>

+## Contributing
+To contribute, create a fork on github, make changes and commits, and submit a pull request on github.
+If you found any issues with the code, please get in touch by posting an issue on this github repository.<br>

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)